andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

 I would recommend using TensorFlow as the primary development tool for Depp Learning.
 Deep learning has become the most significant model with a great contribution to NLP and Image Recognization.
 It's a group of special Artificial Neural Network which has more than one hidden layers.
 Because of the huge amount of computational ability requirement and difficult to implement, much open-source deep-learning library comes up.
 The top three platforms are TensorFlow (from Google), PyTorch and Theano.
 Apparently, with top research and development ability, google keep developing and enhancing the TensorFlow and make it as one of the most convenient tools.
 In 2019, the TensorFlow 2.0 perfectly merged with Keras which is a straightforward machine learning model packages.
 Now even a beginner with some basic computer science knowledge can set up his LSTM network in minutes.
 That lowers the entry barrier and make Machine learning convenient to more developers.

+# Setting up machine learning environment in Windows and Ubuntu

+Now it's time to set up the machine learning platform on your machine now.
+Depending on the Operation system, the instlalling process may changes.
+But the softwares and packages are identical.

+We need to install Anaconda firstly and set up the virtual environment.
+Then install the PyCharm and select the virtual environment as the interpreter for all project.
+The virtual environment will include all must-have packages like tensorflow, scikit-learn, pandas, cuDnn, CudaToolkit et al...

+The guide to install anaconda and pycharm can refer to [Guide_to_install_pycharm_and_anaconda](Install_pycharm&anaconda.md)

+The guide to set up virtual environment in Ubuntu can refer to [Guide_to_set_up_anaconda](TensorFlow_2_0_gpu_installation_guide_ubuntu.md).
+The Windows version will come soon.